d-krupke/instance_repository_backend/README.md

 2. **Adapt the `REPOSITORY/` directory** to your needs.
 You can base your work on one of the example problem configurations and remove the ones you don’t need.
-3. **Adjust `docker-compose.yml`** to suit your setup.
+3. **Copy and adjust `docker-compose.dev.yml`** to suit your setup.
 By default, it’s configured for local use only.
 In particular, update the `environment`
    section:
    - Change the access key to a secure value.
 This project provides only a very basic access key mechanism.